ikorotkaya/miles_experiences/design_notes/1_estimated_price_calculation.md

 ## Solution

 Since we know both user location (spherical coordinates) and the venue location, let's simply estimate the distance using the spherical distance formula aka ["haversine formula"](https://en.wikipedia.org/wiki/Haversine_formula).

+Then, we can use the [calculateRideCost()](../src/utils/calculateRideCost.ts) function to guess the price.
+This cost estimation includes a fixed fee to unlock the ride and a fixed rate for each kilometer traveled.